 Medicare Part B covers the ground or air ambulance services that a person may need in a medical emergency.
 In specific circumstances, Medicare may also cover nonemergency medical transportation.

-This article will look at how Medicare covers emergency and nonemergency medical transportation costs and under what circumstances the plan will generally approve coverage.
+This article explains how Medicare covers emergency and nonemergency medical transportation costs and under what circumstances the plan will generally approve coverage.

-Medicare Part B covers emergency and nonemergency ambulance services when they are medically necessary.
+Medicare Part B covers emergency and nonemergency ambulance services when they are medically necessary and other transportation could endanger a person’s health.
 In those cases, Medicare covers 80% of eligible transport costs.

 A person may then have to pay the remaining 20% as coinsurance.
 The coinsurance will usually apply after a person pays the Part B deductible in full.